Consistent GMTKN55 and molecular-crystal accuracy using minimally empirical DFT with XDM(Z) dispersion: Computational Methods

 Turning to the solid-state, only the three GGA and six global-hybrid functionals were considered (B3LYP and BHLYP were omitted as the asymptotic constraint used in the construction of the B88 exchange functional\cite{becke1988density} is not relevant for solid-state systems).
 The GGA calculations used both the \texttt{tight} and \texttt{lightdenser} basis settings as the latter is our recommended basis for most solid-state calculations (particularly geometry optimisations), although there will be some residual basis-set incompleteness error.
 For the hybrid functionals, only \texttt{lightdenser} calculations were performed as calculations with the \texttt{tight} basis require prohibitive amounts of memory.
 Hybrid results with the \texttt{tight} basis were approximated using an additive basis set correction evaluated at the converged GGA/\texttt{lightdenser} geometries:\cite{hoja2018first,price2023xdm}

 As previously mentioned, this work employs the new \texttt{lightdenser} basis, which builds on the \texttt{lightdense} basis introduced in Ref.~\citenum{price2023xdm} and is now packaged in the species defaults of the FHI-aims code. \texttt{lightdense} uses \texttt{light} basis functions and increases the integration grids to those of the \texttt{tight} basis defaults, removing instabilities that resulted in artificial minima in the potential energy surface and could sometimes prevent convergence of geometry optimisations to their true minima.
-The \texttt{lightdenser} basis builds on this by also increasing the Hartree potential (\texttt{l\_hartree}) to 8, resolving a small force--energy inconsistency that could, on rare occasions, also prevent convergence of geometry optimisations.
+The \texttt{lightdenser} basis builds on this by also increasing the highest angular momentum component present in the multipole expansion of the Hartree potential (\texttt{l\_hartree}) to 8, resolving a small force--energy inconsistency that could, on rare occasions, also prevent convergence of geometry optimisations.
 This \texttt{lightdenser} basis offers increased stability while incurring only slightly more computation time and a negligible increase in memory requirements compared to its \texttt{light} counterpart.
 We recommend this \texttt{lightdenser} basis, particularly for solid-state applications or in cases where the \texttt{tight} basis is prohibitively large.

 Lastly, we highlight the computational efficiency of the XDM-based post-SCF dispersion corrections.
 These corrections account for only a small fraction of the total CPU time.
 Typically, using XDM (with either BJ or Z damping) requires less CPU time than even 10\% of a single SCF step.